LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 Through this competition, I strengthened my understanding of computer vision and sensor fusion.

 - ### WRG Soccer Robot 1x1: 4th place
-This soccer robot uses 3 motors, each placed at 60 degrees apart.
+This soccer robot uses 3 motors, each placed at 120 degrees apart.
 We developed a function which help us control those movement better, giving us the ability to move to any position we want without turning with the help of omni-directional wheel.
 I use a camera to track the moving orange ball on the field, using a function which tracks how far the ball is from the robot, giving us a better approach toward the ball.
 I designed the robot with a place to hide an additional weight inside, making the robot able to push the opponent out of the way.

 - ### WRO Future Engineers Thailand 2024: 4th Place
 This is my second time competing in this competition.
 Although with our experiences, we should've gotten a better result.
 But unfortunately, our microcontroller broke during the second competition day and we have no replacement, dropping us to fourth place.

-- ### PIM Robotics Playground Line tracing Open: Participate This is one of the easiest competition since it's just line tracing.
+- ### PIM Robotics Playground Line tracing Open: Participate This was one of the simpler competitions, as it focused primarily on line tracing.
 We use a simple PID algorithm with 8 sensors to help robot stays on track.
 I also designed the robot frame using Fusion 360, it helps the robot to stick closer to the ground, avoiding drifting.
 Although the robot itself is easy to make, the competition is hard since it was time based.
 We performed our best but the other uses faster motor, which we cannot keep up.
 I learned the information about the motor and bought it for the next 46 ICT line tracing competition.

 - ### 🥇46 ICT Fast Line Tracing Competition: Gold Medal🥇 This is a fast line-tracing robot competition for grade 10 to 12.
 I used PID formula with 8 sensors to follow the line combining with 3D printed frame.
 Combining those with the faster motor we got from the last PIM competition, we were able to achieved a gold medal.

 - ### 🥇Silipa 71 Intermediate Robotics Grade 10-12: Gold Medal🥇
 This competition focuses on utilizing light sensors.
 There are two rounds of competition: normal and maze.
-The normal we were given 1 hours to prepare for the track that every competitors know how it looks, i created a function that helps me write the code for each part of the track faster.
+The normal we were given 1 hours to prepare for the track that every competitors know how it looks, "I developed a modular function that allowed me to rapidly implement the control logic for different sections of the track..
 The maze is a little more complicated since the robot needs to run on it's own without knowing what the tracks looks like.
 I wrote a program that makes the robot walks block by block, and after each block, the robot turns right to check whether there are black line or not.
 If there is, it saves the current position using simple array and walks forward until it can't find another way.
 Then it will comeback to the saved position and start again on other direction.
 With this algorithm, we were given a gold medal.

 - ### 🥈LEGO Robot Battle: 1st Runner-Up🥈
-This is a competition where my robot club likes to compete to relax from other competition since it relies heavily on hardware rather than software.
-The competition itself is just robot pushing other robot out of the stadium.
-It is pretty relaxing but also challenging.
+This competition relies heavily on hardware rather than software.
+The hard part is designing and building the robot.
+Since it was made using a Lego Technic parts, there are a lot of restriction to put each part together.
+And after designing the core movement system, we need to look into the weapons.
+I chose a Lego separator tool.
+By flipping it upside down and place at the correct angle, It has the ability to scrape the floor and ram the opponent's robot.
+And the software uses a simple Bluetooth function.
+There is a remote and robot brain.
+The remote sends the data via Bluetooth to the brain with if-else logic.
+For example, if the left-back touch sensor is activated, the left motor would move forward.

 # Activities
 ## Educational Activities